-IFL Science is not the first to report on this orgasmic fungus: since Holliday and Soule published their paper on it in 2001, dozens of news publications, web sites, and blogs have all written about this mushroom’s alleged abilities to induce olfactory orgasms.
+IFLScience was not the first to report on this orgasmic fungus: since Holliday and Soule published their paper on it in 2001, dozens of news publications, websites, and blogs have written about this mushroom's alleged abilities to induce olfactory orgasms.
 It appears, however, that the only people who have not been writing about this titillating phenomenon are other scientists.

 The island of Hawaii in the Central Pacific, there has long been the rumor of a bright orange colored mushroom with peculiar properties.
 Found growing only on recent lava flows approximately 600 to 10,000 years old, this variety of mushroom has the reputation of being a potent female aphrodisiac when smelled.
 In this study the morphology and chemistry of this unnamed Dictyophora species is described, along with the results of a smell test conducted on volunteer participants, showing that there are significant sexual arousal characteristics present in the fetid odor of this unique mushroom.
 Indeed, nearly half of the female test subjects experienced spontaneous orgasms while smelling this mushroom.
 These results suggest that the hormonelike compounds present in the volatile portion of the spore mass may have some similarity to human neurotransmitters released during sexual encounters.